Hello-lingu/Hello-lingu/README.md

 - Email: `2329583515@qq.com`
 - BiliBili: `SmashTheEgo`

+## Life motto
+- Just do your wanted

 <!---
 Hello-lingu/Hello-lingu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.